kubotal/kad-doc/kad/docs/guide/250-kadcli.md

 - `git`: Provides commands to list and modify contents in a specific Git directory.
 - `k8s`: Allows viewing certain Kubernetes resources.

-It is clear that the last two command groups overlap with kubectl and a Git client.
+> It is clear that the last two command groups overlap with kubectl and a Git client.
 They exist only because the underlying REST APIs are designed to be used by a web front end.

-An exhaustive list of commands for each group is provided in a dedicated chapter.
+An exhaustive list of commands for each group is provided in a [reference chapter](../reference/590-kadcli.md).
 Below are a few examples:

 - Perhaps the most useful: check errors.